 Some kids may not like to talk about himself or herself, or what happened to them.
 Take it slow instead of getting mad and forcing it out of them without understanding how much hurt or pain they might be in.
 In cornering them, they may recede and withdraw even more, and this does not help matters at all.

 One approach is to learn to read the signs.
 Parents should always be more observant about possible changes in their kids’ behaviour that may point to any signs of distress or silent call for help.
-Maintaining regular and open communication will help a child open up if something happened, and they feel comfortable enough to approach you for help instead of bottling it up.
+Maintaining regular and open communication will help a child open up if something happened.
+Make them feel comfortable enough to approach you for help instead of bottling it up.

 All of the above is imperative in your efforts to protect your child from the perils of the Internet.
 While it may not be 100% foolproof, we strive to do as much and as best as we can.
 Make use of technology tools to help you keep an eye on what they are doing.
-Instead of forcefully controlling them, let the kids understand where you are coming from, and not leave them to wonder why all you want is to control them.
+Instead of forcefully controlling them, let the kids understand where you are coming from.
 Fret less about what they are doing behind closed doors or under the blanket.
 Don’t let the tool (the Internet/the device) become a weapon.

-Lastly, parents must bear in mind that there is no substitute for a supportive and loving relationship between parents and children.
+Lastly, parents must bear in mind that there is no substitute for a supportive and loving relationship.
 With the right amount of support and trust, negative encounters can turn into positive learning.